MSSP – Managed Security Service Provider

 Furthermore, WFH means that the perpetrator does not need to gain physical access to the target organization, making the attack less challenging to carry out.
 Moreover, WFH means that there are fewer individuals in the office and, hence, fewer prying eyes – should an attacker gain access to the organization’s premises, the likelihood of being caught is lower.

 Many times, enterprises’ IT and security teams struggle in providing complete and accurate protection of their hardware assets.
 Especially in today’s extremely challenging IT/OT/IoT environment.
 This is because, often, there is a lack of device visibility which leads to weakened policy enforcement of hardware access.
-This vulnerability may result in security incidents such as ransomware attacks, data leakage, etc. In order to address this challenge, ultimate visibility into your hardware assets is required, regardless of device characteristics and the interface used for connection.
-Moreover, malicious actors have adapted to the dynamic cybersecurity defenses deployed to block cyber-attacks by taking advantage of the “blind spots” – mainly through USB HID-emulating devices or Physical Layer network implants.
-These Rogue Devices are covert by nature and go undetected by existing security software solutions, thereby leaving the organization extremely vulnerable.
+This vulnerability may result in security incidents such as ransomware attacks, data leakage, etc. To address this challenge, full visibility into hardware assets is essential, regardless of device type or connection interface.
+Malicious actors exploit “blind spots” in cybersecurity defenses using USB HID-emulating devices or network implants.
+These covert Rogue Devices evade detection by existing security solutions, leaving organizations highly vulnerable.

 See every known and shadow asset.
 Prioritize and mitigate risks.